aspartate/personal_website/content/about.md

 {{< icon "rocket icon-pulse-fast" >}}

-Note: I'm trying to get gallery mode to work but am running into some issues with modals at the moment...so please excuse the boring blog post format for now :P
+Note: I'm trying to get gallery mode to work but am running into some issues with modals at the moment...so please excuse the boring blog post format for now.